How to create an array in mit app inventor

 If you’ve studied mathematical algebra or more, you’ve come across arrays of variables like X1, X2, X3, … Xn where the value Xi is read as “X subscript i”.
 This is the same concept as an array of values.
 If you haven’t studied algebra, this notation may be new to you.

-See Also: How to create a website free of cost in india
+See Also: How to create a youtube channel for your business

 Most programming languages support an array type of variable, but App Inventor does not support arrays.
 However, arrays are a convenient way to store and work with some types of data.
 To support an array-like variable in App Inventor, we can use a list and assign the subscript of the array to an index position in the list.
 By hiding this inside a couple of procedures, we can simulate the type of array variable.